Code-Institute-Submissions/gillyshop/README.md

 #### Test 2:

-Check the mailing list signup works and doesn't submit if email address is not valid/input is empty.
+- Check the mailing list signup works and doesn't submit if email address is not valid/input is empty, alerts users that form submission was successful.

 Result - test passed.
-Popup appears if form submit is clicked when form is empty to say 'please fill out this field' and another popup appears if email address is not valid 'Please include @ in address'
+Popup appears if form submit is clicked when form is empty to say 'please fill out this field' and another popup appears if email address is not valid 'Please include @ in address'.
+Pop up informs users that it was succesfully submitted.

 ### New In/About Us/Shipping/Returns/Stockists page tests:

+### Test 1:

 - Check all links work correctly and go where they're meant to
 - Check map loads correctly on Stockists page